Definition of Index Options

 - The bid-ask spread of (IO) is rational, and the prices are close to their fair value most of the time as they are usually traded in high volumes, given their popularity among the traders.

-- Purchase of index options involves relatively lower investment as compared to the purchase of individual stock options.
+- Purchasing it involves a relatively lower investment than purchasing individual stock options.

 Disadvantages